o1-labs/rfcs/00XX-efficient-msms-for-non-native-pickles-verification.md

     - In the second (practical comparison) case:
         - Comparisons must be implemented ideally for the modified target proving system (since it contains a different lookup argument and different number of columns).
         - If possible, move the test implementations from the first part of the plan to the target proving system.
-1. Assemble the /core/ target proving system (parallel with everything before), without lookups.
+1. Assemble the /core/ target proving system (parallel with everything before), without folding.
     - Build a variant (clone) of Kimchi with a higher number of columns, and additive lookups (but no folding).
 These components are now implemented in optimism project to different degrees --- they have to be all brought (ideally reused, practicall probably copied) to a project folder.
     - Analyze the additive lookup (logup) protocol and try to use it in a simple circuit with one of the Pasta curve.
 Must be able to prove and verify a circuit.
 It is independent of this work.
 1. Implement POC FFA sub-circuit for the modified target proof system.
 Test and benchmark.